We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

-As effective as a test you’d take at a doctor’s office, an at-home herpes test lets you screen for herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2) quickly, safely, and privately.
+At-home herpes tests let you screen for herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2) quickly, safely, and privately.
+These tests are considered as reliable as what you’d get through a doctor’s office.

 All the tests featured on our list pass Healthline’s robust medical vetting and earn positive reviews from users.
-Plus, our writer shares her experience using the at-home test from LetsGetChecked.
+Plus, our contributor shares her experience using the at-home test from LetsGetChecked.

 Every product we recommend undergoes Healthline’s stringent vetting process.
 In addition, when researching at-home herpes tests, we looked for options with fast and accurate results and excellent customer feedback to compile our list of best buys.
 Here’s what we considered: